-- Eat whole grainsbut emphasize those that are more alkaline, plus, eat more veggies than whole grains.
-My recommendation is to emphasize millet, spelt, buckwheat and quinoa over wheat and rice.
+- Eat whole grains, but emphasize those that are more alkaline (eat more veggies than whole grains).
+Emphasize millet, spelt, buckwheat, and quinoa over wheat and rice.
 I use millet and quinoa like rice and will post recipes over time.
-Wheat is more acid and wheat bread thus should be a treat, not a diet staple.
+Wheat and wheat bread is more acid, and thus should be a treat — not a staple.

 - Chicken and fish are your best meat protein sources.
-Protein from meat and fish is acid forming.
+All animal based protein is acid forming.
 Lean fish and chicken are much less so and thus the animal protein of choice.
 Consider the other animal proteins a treat and not staples in your diet.

-- Most popular beverages are acid forming so don’t forget to notice what you drink during the day.
-Beverages have a really big impact on your body’s acid/alkaline balance because most of us drink a lot of our favorite beverages throughout the day.
+- Most popular beverages are acid forming, so consider what you drink during the day.
+Beverages have a really big impact on your body’s acid/alkaline balance.
 Acid forming popular beverages including coffee, wine, beer, liquor, soda and sports drinks.
-From what I can tell, green tea is more alkaline and thus better than black tea.
+From what I can tell, green tea is more alkaline, and thus better than black tea.
 Herb teas of course are best.
-Plain mineral water is alkaline and a great way to recover from an acid food binge.
+Plain mineral water is alkaline, and a great way to recover from an acid food binge.

-- Sprouts of all kinds are very alkaline so it’s good to include them in your diet.
+- Sprouts of all kinds are alkaline, so it’s good to include them in your diet.